peterm95018/osm-pois-postgresql/README.md

 Once the data is returned, you'll want to export it (not just copy the data link).
 Why?
 Exporting can give you the geojson format.
 Copying the data just gives you json.
 Different but significant; ymmv.

 # Automating and Refreshing via Query
 Overpass turob has the ability to show you your query in multiple formats.
-In the code below, I've saved the all-gender-public-restrooms in geoJSON format.
-I can then execute a cron job that periodically queries the Overpass turbo server for any new or modifided restrooms.
+In the code below, I've saved the all-gender-public-restrooms query in OverpassQL format.
+We can run a cron job that periodically queries the Overpass turbo server for any new or modifided restrooms.

 ```
 [out:json]